telerik/xaml-docs/xaml-vs-noxaml.md

 The benefit of using NoXaml is that you get a full __design-time support__ when a theme different than the default one (Office_Black) is used.

 Because the NoXaml dlls apply the control styles implicitly, when you create a custom control deriving from a Telerik control you will need to create a custom style and base it on the default control style.
 For example a control deriving from RadCartesianChart should has a Style that targets the custom control and it is based on RadCartesianChartStyle.
-The same applies for any custom implict styles targeting Telerik controls.
+The same applies for any custom implicit styles targeting Telerik controls.
 You need to base them on the default control style, otherwise it will be completely overridden and all setters and templates originally applied to the control will be lost.
 You can read more about this in the [Styling the Controls]({%slug implicit-styles-styling-the-controls%}) article.

 ## How to check the assemblies version